PanosKatsaras/mern-auth/README.md

 Integrated Toastify messaging to provide real-time feedback for user actions.
 Enhances user experience with clear and concise messages for successes, warnings, and errors.

+### 6. Tailwind CSS Integration
+This application utilizes Tailwind CSS to create a responsive and visually appealing user interface.

 # Screenshots: